Playa del Carmen, Mexico

 The chicken supreme with foie gras veloute and Mexican vanilla infusion and prune marinated in Cognac was lost on me but it was only a personal perference.
 I simply don’t order chicken when I go out so unless it’s an amazing barbecue I rarely enjoy chicken in a restaurant.

-The lamb chop with provencal crust with a side of carrot, pea and potatoe purees really stole the show at dinner.
 I’m finicky about lamb and rarely order it for fear it will be dry but this was cooked medium-rare and so delicious.
-I was completely surprised and sorry for my dining partners who were too full and declined the lamb.

 I’m not much of a dessert person but I like Ambar’s twist as they were all inspired by classic paintings, we had Picasso’s Guernica cacao seed biscuit, cacao sauce, liquid chocolate and raspberry sorbet.